-This chapter describes the limits on our ability to predict the future and what that means for environmental science.
+This chapter builds on previous chapters that help us describe the current state of the environment and describes the limits on our ability to predict the future and what that means for environmental science.
 The important message is that we can't always just study a problem or gather more information to make a better decision.
 There are cases of irreducible uncertainty, cases where it is impossible to predict outcomes with any degree of certainty.
 There are even situations where our own actions create so many more potential outcomes that we might actually know relatively less after we start solving the problem.
 For example, if there is an outbreak of a disease carried by mosquitoes, we might have to spray; however, the impact of the insecticide, how it may change the ecosystem, is impossible to predict.
 As a general rule, the bigger the project or the higher the energy density (kWatts/m^2), the more indeterminate the system becomes.
-Stated in another way, the harder we try - the more possible outcomes we open up for the future.
+Stated in another way, the harder we try - the more possible outcomes we open up for the future

-It is important to differentiate between three different types of unknowns.
+Because we will deal with these in different ways, it is important to differentiate between three different types of unknowns.